subsquid-quests/network-test-one-uniform-load-squid/README.md

    npm ci
    ```

 2. Press "Get Key" button in the quest card to obtain the `networkTestOneUniformLoad.key` key file.
 Save it to the `./query-gateway/keys` subfolder of the squid folder.
-The file will be used to identify your local query gateway when staking tSQD to allocate bandwidth and as it operates.
+The file will be used to identify your local query gateway when locking tSQD to allocate bandwidth and as it operates.

 3. Get the peer ID that your future gateway will have by running:
    ```bash